DoSomething/contentful-prototype/docs/api-reference/v2/campaigns.md

 ```

-## Retrieve All Posts for a Campaign
+## Retrieve all Posts for a Campaign
 ```
 GET /api/v2/campaigns/{id}/posts
 ```